Fargo Marathon: Media coverage

 Radio coverage has been provided by KFGO.
 TV coverage has been provided by WDAY-TV, an ABC affiliate.

 Course

 The marathon, half marathon, and 10K all start and finish inside the Fargodome.

 The marathon course also crosses over the Red River into Minnesota and back, spending about 6 mi in Moorhead, Fargo's twin city.

 The course goes through Concordia College's campus in Moorhead, Minnesota, where the Concordia Cobber hands out high-fives.
 It also circles through Minnesota State University Moorhead's campus, where the MSUM Dragon cheers on the runners.

-The inside start and finish has become a notable draw for runners.
-It provides a stark contrast to what many locals deal with in the winter training months, as Olympic Trials Marathon qualifier Valeria Curtis stressed in a 2019 Runner's World article about training near her home in Minot, North Dakota.

 In 2009, the course had to be changed due to flooding.
 The marathon route took two laps instead of one large loop.

 In 2014, in celebration of 10 years of the race, the route changed.
 It started on the bridge, just as it did on the first year.
 The finish line wasn't inside; it was near the Fargo Theatre on Broadway Street in downtown Fargo.
 The change was only for one year.